raykai/le-serverpilot/README.md

 Q: How often will it renew the cert?

 A: If the Certificate is older than 60 days it will renew the cert if run manually or through a CRON job

+Q: Why not use Postfix

+A: Not everybody knows how to setup up a local postfix config, if you have an easy way feel free to use a pull request

 ---
 ## Troubleshooting